fhildeb/ba-process-management/01-data-program-flows/README.md

 ## Library Book Renting Flowchart

-Model of a flowchart for collecting and renting books in a library
+Model of a flowchart for collecting and renting books in a library.

 ![Book Renting](/img/01-book-renting.png)